pemistahl/grex/README.md

 grex generates regular expressions from user-provided test cases.

 USAGE:
-    grex [FLAGS] [OPTIONS] <INPUT>... --file <FILE>
+    grex [OPTIONS] [INPUT]...

-FLAGS:
-    -d, --digits             Converts any Unicode decimal digit to \d -D, --non-digits         Converts any character which is not a Unicode decimal digit to \D -s, --spaces             Converts any Unicode whitespace character to \s -S, --non-spaces         Converts any character which is not a Unicode whitespace character to \S -w, --words              Converts any Unicode word character to \w -W, --non-words          Converts any character which is not a Unicode word character to \W -r, --repetitions        Detects repeated non-overlapping substrings and converts them to {min,max} quantifier notation
-    -e, --escape             Replaces all non-ASCII characters with unicode escape sequences --with-surrogates    Converts astral code points to surrogate pairs if --escape is set -i, --ignore-case        Performs case-insensitive matching, letters match both upper and lower case -g, --capture-groups     Replaces non-capturing groups by capturing ones -x, --verbose            Produces a nicer looking regular expression in verbose mode --no-start-anchor    Removes the caret anchor '^' from the resulting regular expression --no-end-anchor      Removes the dollar sign anchor '$' from the resulting regular expression --no-anchors         Removes the caret and dollar sign anchors from the resulting regular expression -c, --colorize           Provides syntax highlighting for the resulting regular expression -h, --help               Prints help information
-    -v, --version            Prints version information

-OPTIONS:
-    -f, --file <FILE>                      Reads test cases on separate lines from a file --min-repetitions <QUANTITY>       Specifies the minimum quantity of substring repetitions to be converted if --repetitions is set [default: 1] --min-substring-length <LENGTH>    Specifies the minimum length a repeated substring must have in order to be converted if --repetitions is set [default: 1]

-ARGS:
+INPUT:
     <INPUT>...
 One or more test cases separated by blank space
+    -f, --file <FILE>   Reads test cases on separate lines from a file

+DIGIT OPTIONS:
+    -d, --digits        Converts any Unicode decimal digit to \d -D, --non-digits    Converts any character which is not a Unicode decimal digit to \D

+WHITESPACE OPTIONS:
+    -s, --spaces        Converts any Unicode whitespace character to \s -S, --non-spaces    Converts any character which is not a Unicode whitespace character to \S

+WORD OPTIONS:
+    -w, --words        Converts any Unicode word character to \w -W, --non-words    Converts any character which is not a Unicode word character to \W

+ESCAPING OPTIONS:
+    -e, --escape             Replaces all non-ASCII characters with unicode escape sequences --with-surrogates    Converts astral code points to surrogate pairs if --escape is set

+REPETITION OPTIONS:
+    -r, --repetitions                      Detects repeated non-overlapping substrings and converts them to {min,max} quantifier notation
+        --min-repetitions <QUANTITY>       Specifies the minimum quantity of substring repetitions to be converted if --repetitions is set [default: 1]
+        --min-substring-length <LENGTH>    Specifies the minimum length a repeated substring must have in order to be converted if --repetitions is set [default: 1]

+ANCHOR OPTIONS:
+        --no-anchors         Removes the caret and dollar sign anchors from the resulting regular expression --no-end-anchor      Removes the dollar sign anchor `$` from the resulting regular expression --no-start-anchor    Removes the caret anchor `^` from the resulting regular expression

+DISPLAY OPTIONS:
+    -x, --verbose     Produces a nicer-looking regular expression in verbose mode -c, --colorize    Provides syntax highlighting for the resulting regular expression

+MISCELLANEOUS OPTIONS:
+    -i, --ignore-case       Performs case-insensitive matching, letters match both upper and lower case -g, --capture-groups    Replaces non-capturing groups with capturing ones -h, --help              Print help information
+    -v, --version           Print version information

 ```

 ### 5.2 The library

 #### 5.2.1 Default settings

-Test cases are passed either from a collection via [`RegExpBuilder::from()`](https://docs.rs/grex/1.3.0/grex/struct.RegExpBuilder.html#method.from)
+Test cases are passed either from a collection via [`RegExpBuilder::from()`](https://docs.rs/grex/1.4.0/grex/struct.RegExpBuilder.html#method.from)
-or from a file via [`RegExpBuilder::from_file()`](https://docs.rs/grex/1.3.0/grex/struct.RegExpBuilder.html#method.from_file).
+or from a file via [`RegExpBuilder::from_file()`](https://docs.rs/grex/1.4.0/grex/struct.RegExpBuilder.html#method.from_file).
 If read from a file, each test case must be on a separate line.
 Lines may be ended with either a newline `\n` or a carriage
 return with a line feed `\r\n`.